base-org/web/apps/base-docs/docs/tools/cross-chain.md

 #### Axelarscan

-To view current transactions and live stats about the Axelar network please visit the [Axelarscan block explorer](https://axelarscan.io/)
+To view current transactions and live stats about the Axelar network, please visit the [Axelarscan block explorer](https://axelarscan.io/)

 ---